Vinay Govind: Early life and education

 Vinay was born in Perinthalmanna, a town in the Malappuram District of Kerala.
 He completed his high school in Presentation English Medium High School, Perinthalmanna.
 He graduated in visual communications from Loyola College, Chennai, a prominent institution in Southern India.

 Career

-Vinay started his career in the advertisement film industry before moving to being an associate director to V. K. Prakash.
-He debuted as an Assistant director with Prakash's 2011 blockbuster Beautiful.
+Vinay started his career in the advertising film industry before moving to being an associate director to V. K. Prakash.
+He debuted as an Assistant Director with Prakash's 2011 blockbuster Beautiful.